megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 b) Define Car creation transaction.

   1. Defining request class/JSON request body
-     As input for the transaction we expected:
+     As input for the transaction we expect:
      Regular box id  as input for paying fee;
      Fee value;
      Proposition address which will be recognized as a Car Proposition;